MobiusRoamer/temp_CW4/Hash.md

 Load factor measures the proportion of positions already filled with keys in the hashTable.
 Keeping a threshold below 1, one may increase the hashTable size whenever the threshold is met.
 Increasing the table size is called rehashing.

-## HashSet_HashMap
+## Search Complexities
-HashSet: implements java set interface, duplicate values allowed but no duplicate keys allowed.
+**HashSet**: implements java set interface, duplicate values allowed but no duplicate keys allowed.
 No guarantee of retrieval by any particular order so search requires iterating through all elements leading to $O(n)$

-HashMap: implements java map interface, duplicates not allowed for both keys and values.
+**HashMap**: implements java map interface, duplicates not allowed for both keys and values.
 Loops up items based on keys so search complexity tightens to $O(1)$, direct retrieval.